Capital University To Present an Evening with Dennis Lehane

 We offer the option to complete your audition either on-campus or using a video.
 Be sure to note the audition requirements below prior to your audition.

-Complete the audition application to select the date that best fits your schedule.
+Complete the audition application to select the date that best fits your schedule and to learn more about what to expect on your audition date.

 Contact Susanna Mayo, Coordinator of Conservatory Recruitment, by phone at 614-236-6101 or by email at email@example.com.